safal207/LRI-Liminal-Resonance-Interface./packages/python-lri/README.md

 ### FastAPI Integration

-#### Working with `Depends`
+#### 1. Wire `Depends` once, use everywhere

-The `LRI.dependency()` helper plugs straight into FastAPI's dependency system so you can access LCE metadata without manually reading headers.
-Decide on a per-route basis whether an LCE is optional or required:
+`LRI.dependency()` plugs straight into FastAPI's dependency system so handlers receive fully validated `LCE` models.
+Decide on a per-route basis whether the metadata is optional (default) or required:

 ```python
 from typing import Optional